 Applied Systems, December 1999-June 2005

 Applied Systems is a provider of line-of-business applications for insurance agencies.
 Customers range in size from single-user through major entities.
-When I first started with Applied, I worked as a technician for the communications section of the software.
-Within a few months, I moved to the team that supported backups and hardware, as Applied Systems sold its product in a turnkey package.
+When I first started with Applied Systems, I worked as a technician for the communications section of the software.
+Within a few months, I moved to the team that supported backups and server hardware, as Applied Systems sold its product in a turnkey package.
 I worked with Novell 3 and 4 and Microsoft NT through 2003 server operating systems.
 In addition to Microsoft server operating systems and a number of third-party backup applications, I also gained experience in Citrix Metaframe, Microsoft Exchange Server, and Microsoft SQL Server.
 During my time with Applied, I achieved a number of Microsoft certifications and became a Microsoft Certified Trainer.
 In addition to official curriculum, I also designed and delivered courses relevant to Applied employees that assisted customers.

 Elliott Data Systems, 1998-1999